karad/mr-tutorials-for-nreal-light/Rotator/README.md

-# Rotator - MR Tutorial for Nreal Light
+# Rotator (Sample of grabbing an object and rotating it) - MR Tutorial for Nreal Light

 ![Image of the completed version](Assets/Rotator.png)